 I am big on recycling what you have.
 If you’ve been purchasing plants before you’ve probably got a stash of old pots lying around, use those first just sterilise before reusing to stop disease.
 These last forever!

 I have found that toilet paper rolls and egg cartons are just too thick they either don’t allow for proper drainage or they dry out too quickly.
-I also find that the peat pellets are a waste of money, but I do like the preformed pots where you fill with your own mix ok especially for plants I am giving away.
+I also find that the peat pellets are a waste of money, but I do like the preformed pots where you fill with your own mix, especially for plants I am giving away.
+I do however still need to peel off the pot before transplanting.

 To plant direct or raise in pots